How to Write a Song and Produce Music: A Step-by-Step Guide

 A song should be easy to follow and not too repetitive.
 It should also have a clear beginning, middle, and end.

-One way to achieve this is by using a verse-chorus-verse song structure.
+One way to achieve this is by using a verse-chorus pre chorus-verse song structure.
 This means you'll have two or more verses that lead into a chorus or chorus melody repeated several times.

 💡